 4. Click SAVE.

-This Playbook is created on the Account and Relationship pages also as you have created from GLOBAL tab.
+This Playbook is created on the Company and Relationship pages also as you have created from GLOBAL tab.
 If you create a Playbook from either Company or Relationship tab, you can see this only in the respective pages.

 Once you create a playbook, you can add tasks to the playbook.